If your next reno or subdivision property was built pre-1990, beware:

 Disconnect the power (electrician).
 Disconnect the water (plumber).
 Locate and remove asbestos (asbestos auditor).
 Demolish building.
 Receive clearance.
 And keep going!”

-Asbestos may sounds scary, but if you handle its removal with respect and proper precautions, it becomes “just another tick” to check off your property prep list.
+Asbestos may sound scary, but if you handle its removal with respect and proper precautions, it becomes “just another tick” to check off your property prep list.

 If you have any further questions, or if you’re dealing with your own asbestos issue, leave a comment below and Brian will get back to you as soon as he can!